- When is a cavernous body implant/penile prosthesis necessary?

 - Can penis enlargement and penile prosthesis be combined?

-A hydraulic erectile tissue implant is the best solution for severe erectile dysfunction.
+A hydraulic erectile tissue implant is the best solution for severe erectile dysfunction, i.e. impotence.
+This is when conservative and drug treatments no longer help.
 This treatment can be considered if:

 - The erectile dysfunction is caused by physical damage